 \subsection{Tests of the underlying mechanism}

-Chang and Feigenbaum \cite{CF:2006} tested the mechanism underlying the LPPL using S\&P index data for the bubble preceding the 1987 crash.
-They tested whether the observed price changes could be fitted to a LPPL and whether price changes could be predicted by a random walk model.
-To do so they first extended the LPPL as given in Eq. \ref{lppl} by adding: \LI \item a random term with zero mean and variance estimated from the data.
-This noise term is necessary to compute a likelihood for the observed data deviations from the predicted LPPL. \item a positive upward drift term estimated from the data.
-This addition to the LPPL, while frequently made in financial time series, is unnecessary here as exponential growth is posited in the LPPL. \li Then they estimated the likelihood of the observed change in price since the previous day $t-1$, and selected parameters that maximized the sum of these likelihoods over the entire bubble.
+\cite{CF:2006} tested the mechanism underlying the LPPL model using S\&P index data for the bubble preceding the 1987 crash.
+They compared the predictions of a LPPL fitted to the data with a random walk model.
+To do so, they first extended the LPPL model as given in Eq. \ref{lppl}, by adding: \LI \item a random term with zero mean and variance estimated from the data.
+This noise term is necessary to compute a likelihood for the observed data deviations from the predicted LPPL model. \item a positive upward drift term estimated from the data.
+This addition to the LPPL model, while frequently made in financial time series, is unnecessary here, as faster-than-exponential growth is posited in the LPPL model. \li Then they estimated the likelihood of the observed change in price since the previous day, $t-1$, and selected parameters that maximized the sum of these likelihoods over the entire bubble.

 With a time series there is a choice of which next point to take as being the most likely: either the predicted value or the predicted change since $t-1$.
-Using the model's prediction of the value at $t$ ignores the value at $t-1$; this is what Johansen et al \cite{JLS:2000} implicitly assume when they minimize the RMSE for the fitted LPPL against the data.
-On the other hand, using the predicted change since $t-1$ ignores any deviation that the price at $t-1$ already has from the model's prediction for $t-1$.
-This is what Chang and Feigenbaum \cite{CF:2006} explicitly do.
-So they have established simply that the mechanism underlying their adaptation of the LPPL, when judged for each time point separately, is not to be preferred to the random walk model, which is hardly surprising given what is known about the random nature of stock market prices.
+Using the model's prediction of the value at $t$ ignores the value at $t-1$; this is what \cite{JLS:2000} implicitly assume when they minimize the root mean square error for the fitted LPPL against the data.
+On the other hand, using the predicted change since $t-1$ ignores any deviation that the price at $t-1$ already has, from the model's prediction for $t-1$.
+This is what \cite{CF:2006} explicitly do to specify the mechanism underlying their adaptation of the LPPL model.
+Not surprisingly, when judged for each time point separately, their method is not to be preferred to the random walk model \cite{CF:2006}.